 Types of musicals

 A book musical is a common type of West End show, with an originally written script, music and lyrics.
 Also described as a ‘musical play’ for the genre’s ability to tell a story through song, the key to a successful book musical comes in two parts:

 Book – A book is the script of a musical, made up of dialogue between characters as well as stage directions for how lines should be delivered.

 Music and Lyrics – Integral to each other, the music and lyrics form the score of a book musical.
 Most scenes in a musical will feature songs or musical accompaniment, with the music developing a character’s storyline or offering audiences a chance to find out more about a specific character.
-Often, dialogue can be spoken over the top of musical accompaniment to form a song, especially in sung-through book musicals such as Les Miserables or Evita.
+Often, dialogue can be spoken over the top of musical accompaniment to form a song, especially in sung-through book musicals such as Les Miserables.

 Want to see an original book musical?
 Head to the Prince of Wales Theatre to see The Book of Mormon, with a book, music and lyrics written by the creators behind South Park.
 Follow two elders on their mission to Uganda as they spread the word of Jesus Christ with unthinkable consequences.

 A jukebox musical is a stage show that uses the songs of a recording artist, band or style of music to form the basis for a production.
 With many chart-topping musicians’ tracks in a jukebox musical including Michael Jackson and Green Day, this type of show has offered audiences the chance to appreciate their favourite artists in a new light.

 There are two main types of jukebox musical which are often staged in the West End: